Catalonia: Festivals and public holidays

-St. George's Day (Diada de Sant Jordi) is a widely celebrated festival in all Catalan towns on 23 April dedicated to the patron saint of Catalonia, and includes an exchange of books and roses between sweethearts and loved ones, therefore, serving to the same romantic purpose that of Saint Valentine's Day in Anglophone countries.

 In addition to traditional local Catalan culture, traditions from other parts of Spain can be found as a result of migration from other regions, for instance the celebration of the Andalusian Feria de Abril in Catalonia.

 On 28 July 2010, second only after the Canary Islands, Catalonia became another Spanish territory to forbid bullfighting.
 The ban, which went into effect on 1 January 2012, had originated in a popular petition supported by over 180,000 signatures.